CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ### .newbinfmt

-This pseudo-ops set new binary format.
+This pseudo-op set new binary format.

+### .nosectdiffs

+This pseudo-op disable section difference resolving.
+After disabling it, the global data and GOT sections are absolute addressable.
+This is old ROCm mode for compatibility with older an assembler's versions.

 ### .pgmrsrc1